loning/zeckendorf-hilbert/docs/euler-article/gls-union/04-igvp-framework/06-igvp-summary_en.md

 IGVP achieves this through **local variation** (small causal diamond) + **Radon-type closure**.

-**This is true local derivation**, not depending on global structure!
+**This is true local derivation**, not depending on global structure.

 ### Insight 5: Natural Emergence of Cosmological Constant